 The way HMRC carry out enquiries is similar to that for examinations.

-At the end of the enquiry, HMRC may have found mistakes in your claim.
-They must write to you (and any partner) telling you the outcome of the enquiry.
+At the end of the enquiry, HMRC may have found mistakes in the claim.
+They must write to you (both claimants in a joint claim) to notify the outcome of the enquiry.
 You can appeal this new decision.
 You may also have an overpayment to repay, as well as being charged a penalty.

-Sometimes HMRC may do a short version of an enquiry, for example where the claimant provides some information that affects how much they should be entitled to after HMRC have made the standard final decision about their entitlement.
+Sometimes HMRC may do a short version of an enquiry, for example where you provide some information that affects how much you should be entitled to after HMRC have made the standard final decision about their entitlement.
 The same principles of an enquiry must still be followed but HMRC sometimes call this process a ‘s19 lite’ because they will often send the opening and closing enquiry letters at the same time.

 If HMRC change the award, they will also send you a new decision on your claim – a penalty may also be charged.
 You can appeal the new entitlement decision and the penalty decision if you think they are wrong.
-You can find out how to appeal in the appeals section.
+There is more information about how to appeal in the appeals section.

-Once a tax year ends, HMRC will send you renewal papers.
+Once a tax year ends, HMRC send out renewal papers.
 These papers do two things – they finalise the claim for the tax year just ended and act as a claim for the new tax year.
-You normally have until 31 July to send back your renewal papers or renew by phone.
+You normally have until 31 July to complete your renewal.
 See our renewal section for more information.

-During the renewal period, HMRC may decide to check your claim.
-This will be an examination, but it is slightly different from examinations that take place during the tax year.
+During the renewal period, HMRC may decide to check a tax credit award.
+This will be an examination but it is slightly different from examinations that take place during the tax year.
 This is because, in order to allow your claim to continue after 5 April, HMRC continue payments.
-These are provisional payments until the renewal process is complete.
-HMRC can stop these payments at any time if they think there is something wrong with your claim; there is no right of appeal if HMRC decide not to pay you provisional payments.
-However, if you have completed your renewal pack (either online, by phone or by post), HMRC must make a formal decision on your claim for the tax year just ended and your claim for the current year – you can then appeal their decision.
+These are provisional payments until the renewals process is complete.
+HMRC can stop these payments at any time if they think there is something wrong with your claim; there is no right of appeal if HMRC decide not to pay provisional payments.
+However, if the renewal has been completed, HMRC must make a formal decision on your claim for the tax year just ended and the renewed claim for the current year – you can then appeal those decisions.

 WTC/FS2 Tax credits examinations